ess-dmsc-dram/live-data-prototype/README.md

 In all four cases the run script supports the option `-h` to print help, and further options, as described in the respective help.
 In particular, in several cases you can set the log level with `-l` and the host with `-H` (which defaults to localhost).

-Control via running is done with the script `control.py`.
+Control while running is done with the script `control.py`.
 The components described above listen for commands via ZeroMQ on various ports (streamer on 10002, backend-reducer on 10004 and 10005).

 Usage example:
 ```sh